-You should store at least one gallon of Water per person per day.
+The official line?
+You should store at least one gallon of water per person per day.
 A normally active person needs at least one-half gallon of water daily just for drinking.
+That sounds easy, right?
+But have you ever tried to flush a toilet without running water?
+Have you ever tried to wash a wound with a thimble of liquid?

 Additionally, in determining adequate quantities, take the following into account:

-The following are things to consider when putting together your food supplies:
+The following are things to consider when putting together your food supplies.
+This isn’t about gourmet dining; it’s about calories and morale.

-• Stock canned Foods, dry mixes, and other staples that do not require refrigeration, cooking, water, or special preparation.
+- The “Set it and Forget it” Stash: Stock canned foods, dry mixes, and other staples that do not require refrigeration, cooking, water, or special preparation.
 You may already have many of these on hand.
-Note: Be sure to include a Manual can opener.
+Note: Be sure to include a manual can opener.
+If you only have an electric one, you have a brick, not a tool.

 The following items are recommended for inclusion in your BASIC Disaster supplies kit: